briankarlsayen/login-register/README.md

+# Login / Register
-# This project is a practice of login/register using mern-stack.
+### This project is a practice of login/register using mern-stack.

 Password is encrypted using bycrypt.